basimkhajwal/RayTracer/README.md

-# Building a functional 3D ray tracer using physically based rendering techniques.
+# Building a functional 3D ray tracer and to what extent can it simulate realistic light behaviour.

 ## Introduction